Prof. Dr. Nazan Maksudyan | Forscherin

 Biographie

 Senior Researcher und Leiter des Forschungsteams des Centre Marc Bloch im Rahmen des vom UK Research and Innovation (UKRI) finanzierten Forschungsprojekts "Ottoman Auralities and the Eastern Mediterranean: Sound, Media and Power, 1789-1914" (OTTOMAN AURALITIES; (vorherige) ERC Starting Grant 2021; Principal Investigator: Dr. Peter McMurray, Universität von Cambridge).
-Sie ist Vorstandsmitglied der Association of Middle East Children and Youth Studies (AMECYS), Journal of Women's History, und Journal of European Studies.
+Sie ist Vorstandsmitglied des Journal of Women's History, des Journal of European Studies und der First World War Studies.

 Von 2019 bis 2022 war Maksudyan Einstein-Gastprofessorin am Friedrich-Meinecke-Institut an der Freien Universität Berlin.
 Sie war 2009 und 2010 "Europe in the Middle East - The Middle East in Europe" (EUME) Fellow am Wissenschaftskolleg zu Berlin und 2010 - 2011 sowie 2016 und 2018 Postdoc-Stipendiatin der Alexander von Humboldt Stiftung am Leibniz-Zentrum Moderner Orient.
 Von 2013 bis 2016 arbeitete sie als Professorin für Geschichte in Istanbul und habilitierte sich 2015.